-- Team Overall The BCSS Provincial Championship award will be presented to the school team whose athletes earn the highest total number of points in both the All-Mountain and Enduro disciplines.
-The overall team winning school will be presented with the BCSS Provincial Championship banner and the BCSS Mountain Biking Commission Championship Cup. - o Individual Gold, silver and bronze medals will be awarded to athletes who finish in 1st through 3rd positions in all categories (both boys and girls), and in both All-Mountain and Enduro disciplines - King & Queen of the Mountain Individual gold medals will be awarded to the King and to the Queen of the Mountain in all divisions based on the highest total points accumulated by an individual in both the All-Mountain and Enduro disciplines in their respective age division.
+- TEAM OVERALL The BCSS Provincial Championship award will be presented to the school team whose athletes earn the highest total number of points in both the All-Mountain and Enduro disciplines.
+The overall team winning school will be presented with the BCSS Provincial Championship banner and the BCSS Mountain Biking Commission Championship Cup. - INDIVIDUAL Gold, silver and bronze medals will be awarded to athletes who finish in 1st through 3rd positions in all categories (both boys and girls), and in both All-Mountain and Enduro disciplines - KING & QUEEN OF THE MOUNTAIN Individual gold medals will be awarded to the King and to the Queen of the Mountain in all divisions based on the highest total points accumulated by an individual in both the All-Mountain and Enduro disciplines in their respective age division.